Information for Faculty

 What sort of fogging will occur for safety?

 There is an electro-static process approved by Dr. Manchester.
-We will use it on a limited basis for designated flute and voice studios.
+We will use it on a limited basis for voice practice areas.
 In these specialty areas we are working through ensuring protecting the pianos in these places.
 Each of the restrooms in the Student Living Center will be fogged twice a day as well.

 Each of the restrooms in the Student Living Center will be fogged every day as well.

 Could we have an update on water fountains and water bottle filling stations?

 Water fountains will remain functional upon a reversal of an earlier decision to disable them.